 Mixed Media Artist

 Deborah Hill is a professional artist using water soluble art materials, collage and found objects interchangeably in her work.
-She paints imaginative images that are distinct and inventive yet immediately recognizable.
+She paints imaginative images that are distinct and inventive yet show an immediately recognizable style developed over years of experimenting.
 Her assemblage/bricolage sculpture reflects the same aesthetic and attention to subtle detail as her two dimensional artwork.

 Drawing influence from everyday events, nature and memory, she uses a narrative approach to her work expressing snippets of time or a particular emotion.
 The artist prefers to convey her story with an interpretation rather than what is physically seen with the eye.